rhinolabs/boilr/README.md

 A convention-based Fastify framework with batteries included. noboil is to Fastify what Next.js is to React.

+## Monorepo Structure

+This project is structured as a monorepo using pnpm workspaces:

+- `packages/core`: The main Noboil framework (`@noboil/core`)
+- `packages/demo-app`: A demo application showcasing the framework

 ## Features

 - Convention-based routing